-Join Mike Chapple for an in-depth discussion in this video Network access control, part of CompTIA Security+ Exam Prep (SY0-401): Network Security.
+Join Mike Chapple for an in-depth discussion in this video Network access control, part of CompTIA Security+ (SY0-401) Cert Prep: Network Security.

 - Network administrators normally need…to restrict network access to authorized users…and ensure that users only have access…to resources that are appropriate for their roles.…That's where a technology called Network Access Control,…or NAC, plays an important role.…NAC technology intercepts network traffic…coming from devices that connect…to a wired or wireless network…and verifies that the system and user…are authorized to connect to the network…before allowing them to communicate with other systems.…